myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 this tool.

-The tool can be customized and extended as needed, this initial version provides statistics from Java applications for the following metrics:
+The tool can be customized and extended as needed, this initial version provides statistics from unmodified Java applications for the following
+metrics:

 * number of calls for any selected methods
 * min/avg/max execution time for any selected methods